How to Hire a Magician for Your Fair or Festival

 No proof of insurance — non-negotiable for any public event

-Vague answers about logistics — a professional knows their show inside out
+Vague pricing or logistics — a professional knows their show and their costs inside out

 Why Fair Experience Matters More Than Fame

 A well-known entertainer with television credits may look impressive on paper.
-But fair entertainment is a unique discipline.
+But fair entertainment is a specific discipline.
 It demands the ability to:

 Perform multiple shows back-to-back at full energy